-SECTION 172.
-Chapter 288 of the acts of 2010 is hereby amended by striking out section 66 and inserting in place thereof the following section:-

-SECTION 66.
-For small group base rate factors applied under section 3 of chapter 176J of the General Laws between October 1, 2010 and July 1, 2015, a carrier shall limit the effect of the application of any single or combination of rate adjustment factors identified in paragraphs (2) to (6), inclusive, of subsection (a) of said chapter 3 of said chapter 176J that are used in the calculation of an individual's or small group's premium so that the final annual premium charged to an individual or small group does not increase by more than an amount established annually by the commissioner by regulation.
+SECTION 234.
+Said chapter 288 is hereby further amended by striking out section 66 and inserting in place thereof the following section:- Section 66.
+For small group base rate factors applied under section 3 of chapter 176J of the General Laws between October 1, 2010 and July 1, 2015, a carrier shall limit the effect of the application of any single or combination of rate adjustment factors identified in clauses (2) to (6), inclusive, of subsection (a) of said chapter 3 of said chapter 176J that are used in the calculation of an individual's or small group's premium so that the final annual premium charged to an individual or small group does not increase by more than an amount established annually by the commissioner by regulation.
+SECTION 235.
+Section 70 of said chapter 288 is hereby repealed.